IAccessible/IAccessible.github.io/index.md

     url: "/case-studies/SAP"
     btn_label : "SAP case study"
     excerpt: |
       IAccessible and SAP, a global leader in enterprise software, collaborated to conduct user research with people with disabilities for SAP's cloud-based human resources solution, SAP SuccessFactors.
-The research helped SAP not just build a more inclusive product but also helped lay down a blueprint for their inlcusive user research program.
+The research helped SAP not just build a more inclusive product but also helped lay down a blueprint for their inclusive user research program.
 #  - image_path : "assets/images/Adobe_logo.png"
 #    image_width : '124'
 #    image_height: '121'